-- 1. Ignition switch or engine cut-out switch in OFF position or tether cord cap away from post. - Place engine cut-out switch in the ON position and install tether cord cap on post.
+- Do not operate the throttle lever while starting engine. - 2.
+Ignition switch or engine cut-out switch in OFF position or tether cord cap away from post. - Place engine cut-out switch in the ON position and install tether cord cap on post.

-2. Mixture not rich enough to start cold engine.
+3. Mixture not rich enough to start cold engine.

-- Check fuel tank level and check starting procedure, particularly use of the choke.
+Check fuel tank level and check starting procedure, particularly use of the choke.

-3. Flooded engine (spark plug wet when removed).
+4. Flooded engine (spark plug wet when removed).

 - Do not choke.
 Remove wet spark plug, turn ignition switch to OFF and crank engine several times.
 Install clean dry spark plug. - Start engine following usual starting procedure.
-If engine continues to flood, see an authorized SKI-DOO dealer.
+If engine continues to flood, see an authorized LYNX dealer.